Malmi Cemetery

 The Malmi Cemetery (Malmin hautausmaa; Malms begravningsplats) is a large cemetery located at the corner between Ring I and the Lahti Highway (E75) in the Malmi district in Helsinki, Finland.
 It is the largest cemetery in Finland in terms of both area and number of burials.
 It was a former training camp site for soldiers under the administration of the Finnish Crown.
 In the early 20th century, Malmi Cemetery even had its own train connection and water tower.

-Many well-known Finns also rest in the Malmi Cemetery, e.g. actors Tauno Palo, Matti Pellonpää and Ansa Ikonen, singers Alexi Laiho (former singer and guitarist of the melodic death metal band Children of Bodom), Olavi Virta, Tapio Rautavaara and Laila Kinnunen, designer Birger Kaipiainen, and one of the Winter War heroes, Captain Aarne Juutilainen.
+Many well-known Finns also rest in the Malmi Cemetery, e.g. actors Tauno Palo, Matti Pellonpää and Ansa Ikonen, singers Alexi Laiho (former singer and guitarist of the melodic death metal band Children of Bodom), Petri Gerdt (Perpetrator of the Myyrmanni bombing), Olavi Virta, Tapio Rautavaara and Laila Kinnunen, designer Birger Kaipiainen, and one of the Winter War heroes, Captain Aarne Juutilainen.

 Area

 The area of the Malmi Cemetery is 65 hectares, of which 54 hectares are cemeteries.
 Approximately 2,000 burials are carried out each year, which makes Malmi functionally the largest cemetery in Finland.
 There are a total of about 50,000 graves and about 200,000 burials have been made during the entire operation of the cemetery.
 Blocks 101–104 form a private Åberg Cemetery, which is not owned by the parish.
 However, the parish association manages it like any other cemetery.
 Block 91, on the other hand, is a former Oulunkylä municipality cemetery and heroes' cemetery area, which is connected to Malmi Cemetery.